helloworldless/davidagood.com/content/blog/spring-security-disable-http-security/index.md

 the app isn't on the public internet and authentication was being handled by Kubernetes ingress.

-After trying numerous supposed solutions to disable all these default HTTP security features, I found this solution the old-fashioned way: by digging through the `WebSecurityConfigurerAdapter` source code :slightly_smiling_face:.
+After trying numerous supposed solutions to disable all these default HTTP security features, I found this solution the old-fashioned way: by digging through the `WebSecurityConfigurerAdapter` source code. 🙂

 _**Warning**: Again, don't do this unless you have a good reason to.
-THis will completely disable all HTTP security for your app._
+This will completely disable all HTTP security for your app._

 ```java